tangboxuan/reverse-python-exe/README.md

 Most of the Python executable files out there are compiled using Py2exe, PyInstaller or CX_Freeze.
 While this script aims to decompile any exe file, it is currently limited to only those compiled using these 3 libraries.

+This script also aims to deobsfucate Python bytecode containing the following obsfucation:
+- ``` NOP, ROT_TWO, ROT_THREE, LOAD_CONST & POP_TOP ```

 ## EXE Files

 - trilog.exe: ICS Malware compiled using Py2exe in 2.7
 - fidler.exe: Flare-On 7 (2020) Challenge 1 compiled using PyInstaller in 3.8
 - wopr.exe: Flare-On 6 (2019) Challenge 7 compiled using PyInstaller in 3.7
+- khaki.exe: Flare-On 3 (2016) Challenge 6 compiled using Py2exe in 2.7 and obsfucated
 - py2exe37.exe: Hello World compiled using Py2exe in 3.7.9
 - py2exe27.exe: Hello World compiled using Py2exe in 2.7.18
 - pyinstaller37.exe: Hello World compiled using PyInstaller in 3.7.9 on 64-bit Windows